varunathithiya300/field_mapper/README.md

-# AKA300
-Application to map field names between a source and target
+### Application to map the fields from a source with the target